Posted on Monday 07 October 2019

 If you have one that you just can’t let go of, consider signing up for free trials using each email address you have.
 It’s a hack that won’t last forever, but it could get you through a couple of months of free binge-watching (which could be a life-saver in the winter).

-We all have the monthly costs that we can’t remove, like rent or mortgage payments, electric and heating, internet and phone bills, car insurance—the list goes on.
+We all have the monthly costs that we can’t remove, like rent or mortgage payments, electric and heating, internet and phone bills, car insurance, paying back overdue instant payday loans, and the list goes on.
 The good news is that you can take steps to minimize them and keep them under control while you are saving.

 Think about how much you spend on an average weekend with friends.
 It’s so easy to make spending time with friends into an expensive outing.
 Whether you’re going out to brunch, meeting for dinner, or enjoying a few Saturday night drinks, the costs can quickly add up.